What does Disney Plus include?

-It’s conquered theme parks, it’s conquered the Hollywood box office charts and now Disney has set its sights on conquering the living room with its new OTT (over-the-top) streaming service Disney Plus.
-Here’s what you need to know about the TV service that’s taking on the likes of Netflix and Amazon Prime Video.
+Disney has conquered theme parks, it’s conquered the global box office charts, and now the House of Mouse has set its sights on the living room with its new OTT (over-the-top) streaming service called Disney Plus.

 Related: Best VPN